zekefast/tick-tack-toe/README.md

 (this would be an example of a game before that first move has been made)

 After displaying the game board your game should prompt the current player for their move.
-Players will enter their moves int he form of coordinates.
+Players will enter their moves in the form of coordinates.
 For example if a player enters `1 1` then their mark (either X or O) will be placed in the upper left corner.
 The x (horizontal) coordinate is the first number and the y (vertical) coordinate is the second number that will